 Not everyone who lies down to sleep gets the benefit of a long night of rest.
-Unfortunately, some people suffer from sleep disorders which make what should be the easiest thing in the world a bit bothersome.
+Unfortunately, some people suffer from sleep disorders, and may use medication to make what should be the easiest thing in the world a bit bothersome.

 What this means is that these individuals will have to resort to some sort of treatment in order to sleep well.
 One of the most common sleep disorders is sleep apnea.
 This occurs when, during sleep, there is the tendency for breathing to repeatedly stop and start.